 SNACK: A morning and afternoon snack will be provided by the daycare.
 Morning and afternoon snacks will consist of at least two components selected from: dairy, fruit, and grain.
-A snack schedule for each week will be posted.
+A snack schedule for each week will be posted on the information board and sent to families via email

 LUNCH: Please pack a healthy lunch for your child each day.
-Please take the following state guidelines into consideration:
+Take the following state guidelines into consideration when packing your child's lunch:

-- A healthy lunch MUST include foods from at least four components: milk, 2 or more fruits or vegetables, protein, bread or bread alternative.
+- A healthy lunch MUST include foods from at least four components: milk, 2 or more fruits or vegetables, protein, bread or bread alternatives.
 A healthy lunch might be a peanut butter sandwich, carrot sticks, apples and milk to drink. - Please make the lunch as "user friendly" as possible to encourage independence. - We will provide 1% milk for lunch.
-If you would like your child to have any other type of milk or dairy substitute please provide it daily labeled with your child's name. - Lunch must have your child's name and date each day. - Sugary food such as cookies or candies every day are discouraged. - On special occasions like birthdays, if a parent wants to provide birthday snacks or treats, please notify the teacher in advance.
+If you would like your child to have any other type of milk or dairy substitute please provide it daily labeled with your child's name. - Lunch must have your child's name and date each day. - Sugary foods such as cookies or candies every day are discouraged. - On special occasions like birthdays, if a parent wants to provide birthday snacks or treats, please notify the teacher in advance.